nuxeo/doc.nuxeo.com-content/src/client-apps/nuxeo-drive.md

 ![]({{file name='drive-webui-newtab.png' page='nuxeo-drive'}} ?w=550)

 {{#> callout type='warning' }}
-Once the installation is done, make sure that the `drive` template is correctly installed in your `nuxeo.conf` configuration file.
+Once the installation is done, make sure that the `drive` template is correctly installed by setting the `nuxeo.templates` property in your `nuxeo.conf` configuration file.
 If not, it will prevent Nuxeo Drive from working properly.
 {{/callout}}

 ### Starting Nuxeo Drive